-As a School we refer to professional advice such as the guidance from the UK Council for Internet Safety for all staff and for DSLs and senior leaders when dealing with incidents.
+As a College we refer to professional advice such as the guidance from the UK Council for Internet Safety for all staff and for DSLs and senior leaders when dealing with incidents.

-- i.
-If you are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL/DDSL immediately. - ii.
-You must not: - a.
-View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL/DDSL) - b.
-Delete the imagery or ask the pupil to delete it.
+ii.
+You must not:

+- a.
+View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL/DDSL). - b.
+Delete the imagery or ask the student to delete it. - c.
+Ask the student(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL/DDSL's responsibility). - d.
+Share information about the incident with other members of staff, the student(s) it involves or their, or other, parents and/or carers. - e.
+Say or do anything to blame or shame any young people involved.

-- c.
-Ask the pupil (s) who are involved in the incident to disclose information regarding the imagery (this is the DSL/DDSL's responsibility). - d.
-Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers. - e.
-Say or do anything to blame or shame any young people involved. - iii.
-You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL/DDSL.
+iii.
+You should explain that you need to report the incident, and reassure the student(s) that they will receive support and help from the DSL/DDSL.